 - Locate Microsoft Office and click on it,

 - Then click on Microsoft Office Access 2003.
 You will get a blank page, so to get started,

-- Click on file, new and then select blank database on your right hand side.
+- Click on file, new and then select the blank database option on your right-hand side.

 Note that we have other powerful programs that we can use to create and maintain a database.
-For instance one can make use of Ms Access 2007, 2010, 2013, or even 2016.
-This tutorial is however intended for Office 2003 users and there is big difference with the other advanced programs.
+For instance, one can make use of MS Access 2007, 2010, 2013, 2016 or any other higher version available.